Salt & Wind Travel

-This side of the island has a bit of everything that Sicily has to offer from gritty Catania to age-old family farms and the world-class wines of Etna to the stunning resort town of Taormina.
+This side of the island has everything that Sicily offers, from gritty Catania to age-old family farms and the world-class wines of Etna to the stunning resort town of Taormina.

 History of Taormina